April 11, 2019

 When it comes to visual appeal and authenticity, vinyl flooring is unmatched.
 One of the main reasons vinyl flooring has become such a popular choice is that it can be printed to mimic a wide variety of materials, including hardwood, ceramic tiles, and natural stone.
 However, the key difference between sheet vinyl and vinyl planks/tiles lies within the production.

-Vinyl sheet, or roll vinyl is typically installed using one to two large sheets that has a photographed image of the pattern inserted below the wear layer.
+Vinyl sheet, or roll vinyl is typically installed using one to two large sheets that have a photographed image of the pattern inserted below the wear layer.
 Due to its production process, sheet vinyl is bulky, expensive and is only capable of making one style per sheet.
 However, sheet vinyl can be printed with grout lines to mimic the look of seams and create a more authentic feel.

 But, if we are just focusing on authenticity and visual appeal, vinyl planks/tiles far exceed sheet vinyl.
 Commonly known as Luxury Vinyl Planks/tiles, are manufactured individually and can be cut into smaller tiles and planks to produce any number of shapes, patterns and designs.
-You can even take it a step further and have grout installed in between the seams to achieve an authentic three dimensional look of hardwood or ceramic tile that feels more real underfoot.
+You can even take it a step further and have grout installed in between the seams to achieve an authentic three-dimensional look of hardwood or ceramic tile that feels more real underfoot.

 What is the price difference between vinyl sheet and vinyl plank/tile?

-When it comes to costs, vinyl sheet is the cheaper option per square metre because it can be mass produced into huge rolls without having to be individually precisely cut.
+When it comes to costs, vinyl sheet is the cheaper option per square metre because it can be mass-produced into huge rolls without having to be individually precisely cut.
 Provided your installer has measured the space properly and has cut the sheets to fit, sheet vinyl is more affordable than tiles or planks.

 However, what you save at the beginning may end up costing you in the future as sheet vinyl is harder to repair and replace.
 When comparing durability, stability, design and customisation, vinyl tiles and planks are a far better choice.